-2 Q1 - The project is interdisciplinary (i.e. design steps from other disciplines, for instance in designing a solution); Q2 - The project is interdisciplinary (i.e. there are concepts or topics from other disciplines rather than only Applied Physics); Q3- The location, Innovation Space, has inspired me to work in a more creative and innovative manner; Q4 - The location, Innovation Space, has inspired me to work in a more collaborative manner; Q5- The project is open-ended, e.g. there is no one solution given, there are possibilities to look for alternatives, no specifications of the final solutions are given; Q-12 - The project represents a real-life problem as, for instance, I was working in the industry (question for students in the labs).
-Working in the Innovation Space resembles better the idea of working in a real-life project representing industry problems (question for InnSpace students)
+$^{^{2}}$ Q1 - The project is interdisciplinary (i.e. design steps from other disciplines, for instance in designing a solution); Q2 - The project is interdisciplinary (i.e. there are concepts or topics from other disciplines rather than only Applied Physics); Q3- The location, Innovation Space, has inspired me to work in a more creative and innovative manner; Q4 - The location, Innovation Space, has inspired me to work in a more collaborative manner; Q5- The project is open-ended, e.g. there is no one solution given, there are possibilities to look for alternatives, no specifications of the final solutions are given; Q-12 - The project represents a real-life problem as, for instance, I was working in the industry (question for students in the labs).
+Working in the Innovation Space students)

-set-up of the course contains ill-defined aspects in the assignments.
+related to the interdisciplinary character of the project, both in the design steps taken from other disciplines as well as the content provided.
+Regarding the perceptions on whether the location has inspired the students to work in a more creative and collaborative manner (Q4), results indicate that students working in the Innovation Space have a more positive opinion on the influence of this location in the way of working.
+This due to the fact that the premises at the InnSpace are open extensions in which students work around a table.
+This provides more opportunities for collaboration among the group members and with other groups as well.
+There is however little differences with respect to the open-ended character of the project (Q5) as the set-up of the course contains ill-defined aspects in the assignments.
 Finally, the question (Q12) on whether the Innovation Space resembles better the idea of working in a real life problem has not major impact on students' beliefs.
 Differences in results may be influenced by the fact that the four groups selected to carry out the project in the Innovation Space were chosen based on the quality of the mid-term results (i.e. groups managed to let the ball floating) they produced.

-Analysis of reports
+4.2 Analysis of reports